alvan/vim-closetag/README.md

     # filenames like *.xml, *.html, *.xhtml, ...
     let g:closetag_filenames = "*.html,*.xhtml,*.phtml"

-Then when you press &gt; in those files, the plugin will auto close the current tag.
+Then when you press &gt; double in those files, the plugin will auto close the current tag.

 #### Install Detail